-I'm a Research Associate in Department of Biostatistics, Harvard T. H. Chan School of Public Health.
-I'm currently working with Francesca Dominici.
+During 2017-2020, I worked as a Postdoctoral Fellow/Research Associate in Department of Biostatistics, Harvard T. H. Chan School of Public Health, mentored by Francesca Dominici.
 I received my Ph.
 D. at the University of Pennsylvania in 2017 under the supervision of Dylan S. Small.
 My primary interest is developing statistical methods for causal inference.

 Ph.D., Applied Mathematics and Computational Science (emphasis in Statistics), University of Pennsylvania, 2017

 A.M., Statistics, University of Pennsylvania, 2016

 B.S., Mathematics and Economics, Seoul National University, 2010